swissclubto/swissclubto.github.io/_pages/volunteers.md

 We welcome anyone who has a few hours a month to spare, the enthusiasm, the curiosity, and the interest!
-Please email us at {% include email.html addr=site.data.authors.nadia.email %} and we will get back to you.
+Please email us at {% include email.html addr=site.data.authors.charlotte.email %} and we will get back to you.